mvv/beans-scalac-plugin/README.md

 Beans plugin for the Scala compiler
 ===================================
-Scala 2.8 allows us to control annotation placement for properties by marking them with special annotations from the scala.annotation.target package.
+Scala 2.8 makes in possible to control annotation placement by marking them with special annotations from the `scala.annotation.target` package.
 But the way you are supposed to do it is rather explicit and verbose.
-This plugin allows you to define per-class and per-property placement defaults, for example:
+This plugin allows one to define per-class and per-property placement defaults, for example:
 	@(BeanProperty @getter @beanGetter) // Per-class default
 	class MyBean {
 	  @BeanProperty // Inheriting the class default